As the leader in sustainable forestry, FSC is trusted to protect forests for all, forever.

 In one pocket of eastern Canada, an unlikely partnership bloomed to address this vital issue head on.
 “Team Caribou”, envisioned by the global forestry company Rayonier Advanced Materials (RYAM – formerly Tembec), unites diverse stakeholders with a vested interest in protecting woodland caribou habitat in Quebec’s Detour forest range.

-In 2013 during a routine yearly audit, the forestry company discovered that they did not meet requirements related to the protection of caribou habitat set by the Forest Stewardship Council (FSC), based on new information from the federal Recovery Strategy for the Woodland Caribou that highlighted the importance of forest management.
+In 2013 during a routine yearly audit, RYAM discovered that they did not meet requirements related to the protection of caribou habitat set by the Forest Stewardship Council (FSC), based on new information from the federal Recovery Strategy for the Woodland Caribou that highlighted the importance of forest management.

 “When we received the report, we didn’t panic as we know FSC is a tough standard and caribou research and knowledge is constantly evolving,” says Marie-Eve Sigouin, forest certification coordinator, RYAM and chair of the working group.
 “We knew we had to think long-term, beyond one audit, and to see FSC as a way of working collaboratively with others.
 So we got to work to change our approach.”